Art has always been a medium of expression, communication and revolution!

 He was also the first black artist to be the subject of a monograph, making him one of the most famous contemporary black artists.

-Chris Ofili is a British born contemporary black artist who is mostly famous for his paintings made from elephant dung.
+Chris Ofili is a British born contemporary black artist who is famous for his black modern art made from elephant dung.

 Apart from that, he would use resin, beads, oil paint, glitter, and cutouts from magazines.